wistia/wistia-open-docs/_posts/google-analytics.md

 post_intro: <div class="post_image intro_image float_right"><img src="http://embed.wistia.com/deliveries/85df32f894f2b308139bd9feb49c8c04aed6efbd.png" width="250px" alt="google-analytics2" /></div><p>At Wistia, we love analytics.
 While ours are pretty sweet, there are lots of tools out there, like <a href="http://google.com/analytics" title="google analytics">Google Analytics</a>.
 While Wistia's analytics give you more in-depth information on video plays, putting basic 'video play' stats in Google Analytics can give you a better picture of your web visit metrics.</p><p>This guide is here to help you get started integrating Wistia video tracking with your Google Analytics account.</p>
 description: Learn how to use Wistia and Google Analytics together to track video plays.
 footer: 'for_intermediates'

 ---

+## Google Analytics Lab

+We realize that sometimes these things can get a bit complex, so to save you some time we built out the Google Analytics Labs.
+It actually does all of the stuff mentioned below for you!
+You can check it out [here.](http://wistia.com/labs/google-analytics/)

+If you are still committed to doing it yourself, read on!
+---

 ## Before You Get Started